If you’re looking into buying a house but your credit is poor.

 What credit score do you need to purchase a home?

-FHA loans require at least a 580 credit score to buy a house.
+FHA loans require 500 FICO score with 10% down and at least a 580 credit score with 3.5% down.

 How can I get a house with low credit scores?